17 Call Center Quality Assurance Best Practices (Including the Use of AI)

 Especially in today’s highly competitive environment, providing exceptional experiences to customers is fundamental, particularly for call centers.
 By implementing these best practices, we can further improve the customer experience, boosting customer satisfaction and loyalty.
 Here are the strategies to adapt to take your customer experience to the next level:

-11. Compare CSAT with your Quality Index:
+11. Compare CSAT to Quality Score

 12. Analyze Customer Sentiment: